 The carrying value of our loans designated at FVTPL represents our maximum exposure to credit risk related to these assets designated at FVTPL.
 The change in fair value attributable to change in credit risk of these assets designated at FVTPL during the year is insignificant (2023: insignificant).
 The fair value of a liability designated at FVTPL reflects the credit risk relating to that liability.
 For those liabilities designated at FVTPL for which we believe changes in our credit risk would impact the fair value from the note holders' perspective, the related fair value changes were recognized in OCI.
-Changes in fair value attributable to changes in our own credit are measured as the difference between: (i) the period-over-period change in the present value of the expected cash flows using a discount curve adjusted for our own credit; and (ii) the period-over-period change in the present value of the same expected cash flows using a discount curve based on the benchmark curve adjusted for our own credit as implied at inception of the liability designated at FVTPL.
+Changes in fair value attributable to changes in our own credit are measured as the difference between: (i) the period-over-period change in the present value of the expected cash flows using a discount curve adjusted for our own credit; and (ii) the period-over-period change in the present value of the liability designated at FVTPL.
 The pre-tax impact of changes in CIBC's own credit risk on our liabilities designated at FVTPL was losses of \$299 million for the year and losses of \$125 million cumulatively (2023: losses of \$144 million for the year and gains of \$211 million cumulatively).
 A net gain of \$34 million, net of hedges (2023: a net loss of \$10 million), was realized for assets designated at FVTPL and liabilities designated at FVTPL, which is included in the consolidated statement of income under Gains (losses) from financial instruments measured/ designated at FVTPL, net.

-The estimated contractual amount payable at maturity of deposits designated at FVTPL, which for certain notes is based on the par value and the intrinsic value of the applicable embedded derivatives, is \$3.859 million higher (2023; \$4.332 million higher) than its fair value.
+The estimated contractual amount payable at maturity of deposits designated at FVTPL, which for certain notes is based on the par value and the intrinsic value of the applicable embedded derivatives, is \$3,859 million higher (2023: \$4,332 million higher) than its fair value.
 The intrinsic value of the embedded derivatives reflects the structured payoff of certain FVO deposit liabilities, which we hedge economically with derivatives and other FVTPL financial instruments.